 Italy and China signed a memorandum of judicial cooperation in September.
 So far, the most visible signs of collaboration have been in Beijing's favor.

 In February, Italy extradited a Chinese woman accused of stealing more than 1.4 million yuan ($225,515) during her tenure at a securities company in Heibei province.
 It was the first time anyone had been extradited from Europe for an economic crime, according to China's Ministry of Public Security.

 Under Italy's justice system, a judge will consider the prosecutor's request and either order a trial or throw out the case.
 The judge's evaluation could take months before a decision is made.

 In Italy, institutions as well as individuals can be ordered to stand trial.

-The case involves operations carried out during the period from 2007-2010, ANSA said.
+The case involves operations carried out from 2007 to 2010, ANSA said.

 Prosecutors' offices were closed over the weekend.